red-isbe/isbe-contracts/docs/adrs/ADR_002-ENS.md

 ### List Resolver Requirement

-We require sophisticated functionality to store and manage organised collections of identity documents like DID documents, credential schemas,...ç categorised by different keys within each node entry.
+We require sophisticated functionality to store and manage organised collections of identity documents like DID documents, credential schemas,... categorised by different keys within each node entry.
 This comprehensive document management system is essential for supporting complex identity scenarios where:

 - Multiple identity documents of varying types may be associated with a single ENS name
 - Different document categories require separate classification, storage, and retrieval mechanisms